 Why is Physics so Important in High School?

 - Of the top 25 highest-earning college majors, 24 require physics and chemistry.

-- Students who took physics in high school earned a letter grade higher than their peers in college STEM courses and are 4 times more likely to graduate college on time.
+- Students who took physics and chemistry in high school earned a letter grade higher than their peers in college STEM courses and are 4 times more likely to graduate college on time.

 “… High school students hoping to complete a college degree in engineering or engineering technology should include a full year each of chemistry, physics, and (at least) pre-calculus.” — American Society for Engineering Education (ASEE)